Athing Mu stumbles, falls in 800 meters and will not have chance to defend her Olympic title

 Anna Hall’s Comeback

-Mu’s 800 was a stark contrast to that run by heptathlete Anna Hall less than a half-hour before.
+Mu’s 800 was a stark contrast to that run by heptathlete Anna Hall less than a half-hour earlier.

 Hall won her 800 — the seventh and final event in the two-day heptathlon — to win the title and make the Olympics.
 It came three years after a stumble over the hurdles cost her a spot at the Tokyo Games, and a mere six months after knee surgery made her question if she could get back in time for Paris.